Saturday, January 27 at 8 pm

 "She is a first class virtuoso intrumentalist, with a glowing, personal sound and clear, decisive ideas about how the music ought to go." — Boston Globe

 Violinist Mira Wang will be giving a masterclass on Friday, January 26 at 3 pm.

-This concert is part of the Classics Series and is currently only available by subscription or as part of a Take-5 package.
-Individual tickets for the Classics concerts will go on sale on Thursday, August 10.
-Season tickets may be purchased with personalized service at the Box Office of Martin Woldson Theater at The Fox, 1001 West Sprague Avenue, or by calling 509-624-1200.
-They are also available online and at all TicketsWest outlets. ● BUY SEASON TICKETS
+This concert is available individually or as part of a Classics or Take-5 subscription.
+Both individual and season tickets may be purchased with personalized service at the Box Office of Martin Woldson Theater at The Fox, 1001 West Sprague Avenue, or by calling 509-624-1200.
+They are also available online and at all TicketsWest outlets. ● BUY INDIVIDUAL TICKETS ● BUY SEASON TICKETS